17 Euphemisms for Sex From the 1800s

 There is probably no way to use this in seriousness or discreetly, but there you have it.

-"Grounsils" are foundation timbers, so "on the floor."
+"Grounsils" are foundation timbers, so to have sex on the floor.

 Similar to "amorous congress" in that this was a gentler term suitable for even the noble classes to use, even if they only whispered it.

-"Flyers" being shoes, this is "dressed, or without going to bed."
+"Flyers" being shoes, this is to have sex while still dressed, or “without going to bed.”

 Giving a girl a green gown can only happen in the grass.